grk38/ObsAstro_01/README.md

-First Set for Observation Astronomy
+First Set for Observational Astronomy